MicroGridsPy/SSB-2018-material/README.md

 ### Getting started

-To start using the Micro-Grid library please Go to Documentation/_build/html and double click in the archive index.html.
+To start using the MES-Py library please Go to Documentation/_build/html and double click in the archive index.html.
 This will open a Documention in html format.
-Please read carefully the tutorial part of this documentation in order to understand how to setup and use Micro-Grids library.
+Please read carefully the tutorial part of this documentation in order to understand how to setup and use MES-Py library.